microsoft/botframework-components/generators/generator-bot-enterprise-assistant/generators/app/templates/README.md

 - In your skill bots, set the following properties:
     - Microsoft App Id
     - Microsoft App Password
     - In **Advanced Settings View (json)**, set the app IDs of the bots that will be allowed to communicate with your skill bot.
-For testing you can set this to "*".
         ```
            "skills": {
             "allowedCallers": [ "<root app id>" ]